 Back in June 2013, Microsoft released BizTalk Services as part of its Cloud strategy.
 BizTalk Services provided out-of-the-box, cloud to on-premises and line-of-business application integration for SAP, Oracle EBS, SQL Server, and PeopleSoft.
 The user could connect with any HTTP, FTP, SFTP, or REST data source, as well as route messages by using various Azure artifacts such as Service Bus queues, Topics, SQL Database, and Blob storage.
 BizTalk Services filled a gap by taking familiar features available on-premises in BizTalk Server and make them available for the Azure cloud without the need to set up architecture.

-Then in June 2017 Microsoft announced the retirement of the product saying, “Azure Logic Apps meets and exceeds the capabilities found in BizTalk Services.”
-The idea was to simplify the customer experience across enterprise integration services, as we noted in this news article at the time.
+Then in June 2017, Microsoft announced the retirement of the product saying, “Azure Logic Apps meets and exceeds the capabilities found in BizTalk Services.”
+The idea was to simplify the customer experience across enterprise integration services.
 This made sense since Azure LogicApps is an integration engine that resides in the cloud and helps to facilitate hybrid integration – there is no need for two products doing the same thing.